irvinecodingclub/irvinecodingclub.github.io/_posts/2021-11-04-winter-essay-writing-comp.md

 permalink: /winter-writing
 featured: false
 comments: false
-excerpt: "The Irvine Coding Club is hosting a Winter Essay Writing Competition with the theme  "
+excerpt: "The Inspire Coding Club is hosting a Winter Essay Writing Competition with the theme  "
 ---

-The Irvine Coding Club is proud to announce our first essay writing competition.
+The Inspire Coding Club is proud to announce our first essay writing competition.
 Our winner will be featured in an article in our Winter newsletter as well as a spot in the Hall of Fame on the website.
 This season's competition prompt will revolve around STEM: If you were to invent something for your daily life, what would it be and why?